swcarpentry/good-enough-practices-in-scientific-computing/index.md

 -   Version control provides an automated way to merge many different changes from different collaborators, especially important if several people are working on one file simultaneously
 -   Web services like GitHub provide an easy and discoverable way to easily publish and share projects and their updates
 -   Learning version control now will scale small projects to large ones without needing to retool

+Raw data, when saved in its initial input state, needs to be backed up, but may or may not be a good candidate for version control.
+If a file is small, placing data in a version control repository allows it to travel with the project, supporting reproducibility.
+However very large data sets,
+or those for which legal restrictions prohibit sharing, may be left out of a version control repository.

 ## Manuscripts